Present status: Restored and operational.

 RT1784 was delivered to London Transport on 9th June 1950 as a 56-seat Central Area bus, fitted with the later, standard-type body without the roof-mounted number box and was classified 3RT8.
 It entered service at Leyton garage on 14th June.
 Details of subsequent garage allocations and routes worked will be found on the next page.

 RT1784 was overhauled at Aldenham Works in June 1954 and again in April 1958.
-At second overhaul the body was replaced by a Park Royal built “roof box” type body dating from 1948.
-In this form the bus was classified 3RT3.
-As the body now carried was of an early type, RT1784 was earmarked for early disposal and a rearrangement of services in January 1963 allowed the bus to be withdrawn as surplus to requirements.
+At second overhaul the body was replaced by a “roof box” type body built by Park Royal Coachworks dating from 1948.
+In this form the bus was re-classified 3RT3.
+As the body now carried was of an early type, RT1784 became earmarked for early disposal and a rearrangement of services in January 1963 allowed the bus to be withdrawn as surplus to requirements.
 However, sudden wintry conditions in January caused there to be a shortage of serviceable buses in the Country Area, and RT1784 gained a temporary reprieve at Hemel Hempstead, working alongside green-painted RT class buses.
 Things were back to normal by February, and the bus returned to storage at Barking, pending sale.

-The present owners, Gill and John Hinson, had been involved with that group since 1984, but assumed total ownership of the vehicle in January 2002.
+The present owners, Gill and John Hinson, had been involved with that group since 1984, but assumed full ownership of the vehicle in January 2002.

 RT1784 was repainted into 1950’s livery during 2002 to participate (along with RF433) in the Queen’s Golden Jubilee Tour at Bushy Park, Hampton Court in June.